duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 It's a little bit tricky, but the `emplace_back()` call on the last line of the `main()` function is going to cause the constructor of `CMisbehaver1` to be invoked.
 But in its first line, the constructor seemingly causes its parent container to be deleted, making its own `this` pointer invalid.

-But because the parent container (i.e. the thing invoking the constructor) is an element of the library, it has run-time checks to ensure that its destructor is not executed while in the middle of one of its (non-static) member functions, like `emplace_back()` (or a contructor or the destructor).
+But because the parent container (i.e. the thing invoking the constructor) is an element of the library, it has run-time checks to ensure that its destructor is not executed while in the middle of one of its (non-static) member functions, like `emplace_back()` (or a constructor or the destructor).
 So in this case, rather than execute its destructor in the middle of the `emplace_back()` call, the program will terminate.

-Because constructors and destructors of dynamically (i.e. heap) allocated objects can only be invoked via elements of the library, those elements can (and do) ensure that the `this` pointer remains valid for the whole constructor/destructor call in all cases.
+Because constructors and destructors of dynamically (i.e. heap) allocated objects can only be invoked via elements of the library, those elements can (and do) ensure that the `this` pointer remains pointing to validly allocated memory for the whole constructor/destructor call in all cases.

 The remaining case is when a local variable is declared (on the stack).
 In this case the `this` pointer is intrinsically guaranteed to point to a validly allocated object, not just for the duration of the constructor, but indeed for the duration of the scope.
+(Same goes for variables with static or thread_local storage if you're using those.)

 Unfortunately, C++ does permit you to reference the object before the completion of its construction.
 For example, in this declaration

 ```cpp
     {